detlefgerhardt/WinTlx/README.md

 - Sending text files
 - Logging all communication to a text file.
 - Runs on any Windows version with .NET Framework 4.5 and above
-- NEW: Now with configuration menu
-- NEW: Virtual tape punch
+- Virtual tape punch with eyeball characters

 ![Screenshot](https://github.com/detlefgerhardt/WinTlx/blob/master/WinTlxScreen.png)